We may earn a commission on purchases made after clicking links on this page.

 Intro by Robin – Steps by Ed

-I adore our wood DIY floating vanity!
+I adore our modern wood DIY floating vanity!
 It is one of my favourite projects!!!

-I love when we can figure out a way to make something in an affordable way – that’s also super simple.
+It’s that sweet spot where we can figure out a way to make something in an affordable way – that’s also super simple – and turns out beautifully.
 If you know us, you know we’ve shared lots of these in the past.

 First some background.